06 Safeguarding children, young people and vulnerable adults policy

 clearly between an allegation, a concern about quality of care or practice and complaints.

-- There are procedures in place for reporting possible
+- There are procedures in place for reporting abuse of

-- There are procedures in place for reporting possible
+- There are procedures in place for reporting abuse of a

 - There are procedures in place in relation to escalating